tmobile/magentaA11y/_checklist-native/radio.md

 - States can be selected, dimmed/disabled, checked/unchecked, on/off

 - **iOS**
+  - `UIControlState` or `isSelected`, `UIAccessibilityTraitNotEnabled`
+  - Selected: Announced as "checked" or "selected"
+  - Not selected: Announced as "not checked" (optional)
   - Active: `isEnabled property`
-	- Disabled: `UIAccessibilityTraitNotEnabled`
+  - Disabled: `UIAccessibilityTraitNotEnabled`.
+Announced as "dimmed"
-	- disabled/dimmed
-	- on/off:  `isOn` or `setOn` or `isChecked`
-	- Announcement: dimmed, selected

 - **Android**
 	- Active: `android:enabled=true`
 	- Disabled: `android:enabled=false`